Fall in Michigan: Pure Michigan Fall Color

 Popular Tahquamenon State Park is popular any time of the year, but we like it best in the fall, when there’s not as many visitors and we can relax as we walk along the trails, surrounded by the sound of rushing water.

-Surrounded by a mix of colorful hardwoods and pine trees in the autumn months, this is a must on your Michigan fall color tour.
+Surrounded by a mix of colorful hardwoods and pine trees in the autumn months, these are the largest falls this side of the Mississippi, and is a must on your Michigan fall color tour.

 Find the Best Fall Colors in the Lower Peninsula